 Please click here for details of our Early Years.

 For those children in Key Stage 1 (Year One and Year Two) and Key Stage 2 (Years Three to Six) Green Park Village Primary Academy has developed its own curriculum, based on the requirements of the National Curriculum, implemented in September 2014.
 More detailed information about the curriculum in each year-group can be found under each year group page on the website where curriculum information is published each half-term in order to let parents and carers know what is being covered and how they can support learning at home.

-Green Park Village Primary Academy has an explicit focus on ‘Literacies for Life’.
+Green Park Village Primary Academy is developing an explicit focus on ‘Literacies for Life’.
 All of the five Literacies relate explicitly to communication.
 Communication is central to learning and all interactions at Green Park Village Primary Academy.
-The Literacies are rainbow threads woven throughout our curriculum and all learning and experiences in our school.
+The Literacies are rainbow threads which will be woven throughout our curriculum and all learning and experiences in our school.

 Our Literacies for Life are: